-The stops included on this itinerary are mostly larger urban centres, assuming they will offer a wide variety of... hotels with occupancy.
+The stops included on this itinerary are mostly larger urban centers, assuming they will offer a wide variety of hotels with occupancy.
 If you have a trailer or RV, be sure to know where you can park it overnight.
-There are lots of camp grounds across Canada but reservations are recommended for the popular ones.
-In addition, Wal-Mart Canada allows one night parking free of charge in its parking lots.
-Read more about where to park overnight in Canada.
+There are lots of campgrounds across Canada but reservations are recommended for the popular ones.
+In addition, Walmart Canada allows one-night parking free of charge in its parking lots.

-Time Zones Covered: 4 (Beginning in the Eastern time zone, you'll move through Central, Mountain and end up in the Pacific time zone).
+- Time zones covered: Four (Beginning in the Eastern time zone, you'll move through Central, Mountain, and end up in the Pacific time zone).

-Safety: Canada is generally a safe country, with strict gun laws and a crime rate much lower than in the U.S. That said, be sure to keep your car locked when you're not in it and your valuables in a safe place.
-911 is the emergency number everywhere.
+- Safety: Canada is generally a safe country, with strict gun laws and a crime rate much lower than in the U.S. That said, keep your car locked when you're not in it and your valuables in a safe place.
+The emergency number everywhere is 911.

 Steeped in history and infused with French culture, Montreal is one of Canada's most popular destinations.
-Chances are you will want to spend at least a night or two here while you explore the unique culture and indulge in some of the delicious French cuisine.
-Old Montreal, especially, is a special chance to stroll cobblestone paths and peruse 17th century architecture.
+Chances are you will want to spend at least a night or two here while you explore the unique culture and indulge in the delicious and rich Quebecois cuisine.
+Old Montreal, especially, is a special chance to stroll cobblestone paths and peruse 17th-century architecture.

-The first leg of your journey from Montreal to Toronto is not a particularly scenic one if you take the quickest route, which is by the 401 highway.
+The first leg of your journey from Montreal to Toronto is not a particularly scenic one if you take the quickest route, which is by Highway 401.
 Nevertheless, there are several nice pit stops along the way, which include historic Kingston or Prince Edward County.

 First Stop: Toronto, Ontario

-Another option is to reach Barrie, a mid-sized city that will reduce tomorrow's drive by an hour and a half.
+Another option is to reach Barrie, a mid-sized city that will reduce the following leg's drive by an hour and a half.

 Second Stop: Sault Ste.
 Marie, Ontario

 Sault Ste.
-Marie, known colloquially as, "the Soo," is a riverside community that borders Michigan, U.S.A.
-Accommodation is limited to smaller scale hotels and motels but you will see some familiar chains, like Marriott, Delta and Super 8.
+Marie, known colloquially as "the Soo," is a riverside community that borders Michigan and you can even cross the International Bridge to reach American soil.
+If you see a freight ship coming through the canal, it's worth stopping to watch how the complex lock system moves the vessel across the river.
+Accommodation is limited to smaller-scale hotels and motels but you will see some familiar chains, like Marriott, Delta, and Super 8.